 The Baltic States were a bit of a mystery to John Kirk, but they didn’t disappoint.
-John travelled on Intrepid’s Baltic Experience and in 15 days he visited 6 countries and enjoyed more surprises than he could count…
+John traveled on Intrepid’s Baltic holiday and in 15 days he visited 6 countries and enjoyed more surprises than he could count…

 “The trip began with an unexpected highlight in Helsinki, the capital of Finland – it was a real gem.
 Our visit to the 250 year-old Suomenlinna Sea Fortress was outstanding, as was the walk to Senate Square with the imposing Lutheran Cathedral or Suurkirkko.
 Dinner amongst the stalls of the harbour market provided a tasty introduction to delicious local cuisine and beverages.

 Wellington’s claim to fame is being the world’s southernmost capital city and it’s New Zealand’s cultural capital, but most who aren’t in the know assume Auckland or maybe even Christchurch are the country’s top dogs.
 They might be bigger in population, but Intrepid’s Oliver Pelling explains why Wellington makes up for it with plenty of local personality…